U.S. Route 20 in Iowa: Route description

-East of Iowa 4, and extending to the former beginning of the four-lane expressway northeast of Moorland (now an interchange with County D36), is a 4-lane section which opened in December 2010, and bypasses Rockwell City to the north.
-US 20 continues until just south of Highview, when it becomes a full interstate-standard freeway.
-The expressway south of Fort Dodge has interchanges with U.S. Route 169 and Webster County Route P59.
-East of Fort Dodge, US 20 overlaps with Iowa Highway 17 for 4.5 mi, ending at Webster City.
-Near Williams, US 20 intersects Interstate 35.
-Beginning at the interchange with U.S. Route 65 is a section of four-lane freeway which, when completed, shaved nearly 16 mi off of US 20's length.
-Prior to 2003, US 20 joined U.S. Route 65 north through Iowa Falls and then east towards Ackley and Parkersburg before heading south again to the freeway with Iowa Highway 14.
-The bridge crossing the Iowa River near Steamboat Rock is a launched steel I-girder bridge, the first of its kind in the United States.
-The bridge was designed to cross the old-growth woodland of the Iowa River valley with minimal impact.
+East of Iowa 4, and extending to the former beginning of the four-lane expressway northeast of Moorland (now an interchange with CR D36), is a four-lane section which opened in December 2010 and bypasses Rockwell City to the north.
+US 20 continues until just south of Highview, when it becomes a full Interstate-standard freeway.
+The expressway south of Fort Dodge has interchanges with US 169 and CR P59.
+East of Fort Dodge, US 20 overlaps with Iowa 17 for 4.5 mi, ending at Webster City.
+Near Williams, US 20 intersects I-35.
+Beginning at the interchange with US 65 is a section of four-lane freeway which, when completed, shaved nearly 16 mi off US 20's length.
+Prior to 2003, US 20 joined US 65 north through Iowa Falls and then east toward Ackley and Parkersburg before heading south again to the freeway with Iowa 14.
+The bridge crossing the Iowa River near Steamboat Rock is a launched steel I-girder bridge, the first of its kind in the U.S. The bridge was designed to cross the old-growth woodland of the Iowa River valley with minimal impact.